nepalez/merchant-rs/doc/adr/0008-bank-routing-number-design.md

 ## Alternatives Considered

 ### Country-specific types
-Separate types like `ABARoutingNumber`, `SwiftCode`, `IFSCCode`, `BSBCode`, etc. Rejected because it fragments the API (different PaymentSource variants needed per country), requires core changes to add support for new countries, forces applications to handle multiple types for conceptually equivalent data, and creates complexity in systems handling multiple countries.
+Separate types like `ABARoutingNumber`, `SwiftCode`, `IFSCCode`, `BSBCode`, etc. Rejected because it fragments the API (different payment method types needed per country), requires core changes to add support for new countries, forces applications to handle multiple types for conceptually equivalent data, and creates complexity in systems handling multiple countries.

 ### Enum with country variants
 RoutingNumber enum with variants for each country format (US(ABARoutingNumber), International(SwiftCode), India(IFSCCode), etc.).
 Rejected because it requires core to know all possible routing number formats worldwide, creates tight coupling between core and international banking systems, still requires core updates for new countries, and makes pattern matching complex.